Vazovsk1y/MikesSifter/README.md

 # MikesSifter

-MikesSifter is a versatile and extensible library designed to provide powerful filtering, sorting, and paging capabilities for your IQueryable data sources in .NET.
+MikesSifter is a versatile and extensible library designed to provide powerful filtering, sorting, and paging capabilities in .NET applications.

 ## Installation